 - Multi-tenant properties have shorter lease terms, which give rise to a higher risk of vacancies.

 If you’d like to invest in commercial real estate, it’s important to narrow down your choice on whether you should invest in a single tenant or multi-tenant commercial real estate property.
 Both have pros and cons and it depends on your preference as a landlord on what type of responsibility you would like to take on.
 You can easily do a 1031 tax-free exchange by swapping your multi-tenant property with a single-tenant property.
 Should you need assistance, we, at the law offices of Albert Goodwin, are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].